wkolowski/Type-Theory-Wishlist/README.md

   | Cons => leftmost t.ts.hd
 ```

 Eliminating inductive records is a bit less nice than defining them.
-As an example, we try to define the function `leftmost`, which retrieves the leftmost values from `t : NETree`.
+As an example, we define the function `leftmost`, which retrieves the leftmost element from `t : NETree`.
 The default way to define it is to match on `t`.
 This isn't very informative, because `t` must have been introduced using the constructor `N`, but having matched `t` we can quickly match on `t.ts` using a `with`-clause.
-The rest of the definition is trivial: if there's no subtrees, we return the `root`, and if there are, we recursively descend to the first (i.e. leftmost) subtree.
+The rest of the definition is trivial: if there's no subtrees, we return the `root`, and if there are, we recursively descend to the left subtree, which is the head of hte list of subtrees.

 ```
 leftmost : (t : NETree A) -> A with t.ts
 | Nil  => t.root
 | Cons => leftmost t.ts.hd

+leftmost : (t : NETree A) -> A
+with t.ts
+| Nil  => t.root
+| Cons => leftmost t.ts.hd
 ```

-Note that we have an experimental syntax sugar which allows us to use the `with`-clause without previously matching anything.
+Note that we have an experimental syntax sugar which allows us to use the `with`-clause without previously matching anything., but I'm not yet sure about its exact form.

 ```
 leftmost : (t : NETree A) -> A :=
   if t.ts is Cons then leftmost t.ts.hd else t.root
 ```

-A much shorter way of achieving the same is to use the `is` syntax for single-case pattern matching.
+A much shorter way of defining `leftmost` is to use the `is` syntax for single-case pattern matching.
 For `leftmost` it works perfectly, resulting in a one-liner, but in general it is not the ultimate solution.

 ```
 leftmost : (t : NETree A) -> A
-if t is N r [] then r
 | N r []        => r
 | N _ (t' :: _) => leftmost t'
 ```

 Another possibility to define `leftmost` is to use a more traditional, nested pattern matching on `t` together with its arguments.
 In case `t.ts` is `[]`, we return the `r`oot.
-Otherwise, we recursively look for the `leftmost` value from `t'`, the left subtree of `t`.
+Otherwise, we recursively look for the `leftmost` element of `t'`, the left subtree of `t`.

 ```
 map-net (f : A -> B) : (t : NETree A) -> NETree B